Configure your system

 Because of the file size, download may take a few minutes.

-If you don't have ArcGIS Pro or an ArcGIS account, you can sign up for an ArcGIS free trial.
+If you don't have an organizational account, you can sign up for an ArcGIS free trial.

 The Add Data window appears.